Functions continuous on curves in o-minimal structures

-Before we begin to present any new machinery, we will need to state some basic results that follow from \cite{Marker86}.
-We use here the results of \cite{Marker86} but follow some of the terminology of \cite{Tressl05}: the definable $1$-types are called ``principal''.
-To each principal type over a set $A$ is associated a unique element of $\dcl(A)\cup\{\pm\infty\}$, $a$, which it is ``closest'' to.
+Before we begin to present any new machinery, we will need to state some basic results that follow from \cite{Marker86} and \cite{vdD98book}.
+We use here the results of \cite{Marker86} but follow some of the terminology of \cite{Tressl05a}: the definable non-algebraic $1$-types are called ``principal.''
+To each principal type over a set $A$ is associated a unique element $a\in\dcl(A)\cup\{\pm\infty\}$ to which it is ``closest.''
 We say that a principal type is ``principal above/below/near $a$.''
-The results of \cite{Marker86} will be used freely -- the reader is referred there for background.
-We first present some results easily derived from the definitions.
+The results of \cite{Marker86} and \cite{vdD98book} will be used freely -- the reader is referred there for background.